kevinveenbirkenbach/cymais/README.md

 **🔐 One login. ♾️ Infinite application**

-*🤖 Automate the Provisioning of All Your 🌐 Servers and 🖥️ Workstations with a Single Open‑Source Script!*
+*Automate the Provisioning of All Your Servers and Workstations with a Single Open‑Source Script!*

 ![CyMaIS Logo](assets/img/logo.png)
 ---